 The test questions were developed to reflect standards from the National Science Education Standards and the National Science Teacher Association.

-How Do I Register for the Earth and Space Sciences: Content Knowledge Exam from Praxis II?
+How Do I Register for the Earth and Space Sciences: Content Knowledge Exam from Praxis?

 Upon registering, prospective participants will have to pay a $120 registration fee using a credit/debit card or PayPal.
 They will receive access to an admission ticket, which they should print and bring to the testing center.